Ryutai/Encode-scripts/Anne Happy/README.md

 # Anne Happy

-### Vapoursynth scripts and encoding settings.
+### Vapoursynth script and encoding settings.

-#### x264 10 bit 1080p encode for [Ambivalent-Subs](https://github.com/Ambivalent-subs)
+#### x264 10 bit 1080p encode for [Ambivalent-Subs](https://github.com/Ambivalent-subs), see comps here (link when complete)

 ###### _First vs script.
 Not really sure what I'm doing_

+---

-Splice in nc's to allow merging later on.
+* Splice in nc's to allow merging later on.

-Native res (720p) descale with debicubic 1/3 1/3
+* Native res (720p) descale with debicubic 1/3 1/3

-Reupscale with nnedi3 and downscale back to 1080p with SSIM downsample
+* Reupscale with nnedi3 and downscale back to 1080p with SSIM downsample

-Apply nnedi3 AA.
+* Apply nnedi3 AA.

-Dehalo part of the ED with finedehalo.
+* Dehalo part of the ED with finedehalo.

-Merge credit back in to nc's/apply credit mask for over episode credits (original manual masks courtesy of Baal).
+* Merge credit back in to nc's/apply credit mask for over episode credits (original manual masks courtesy of Baal).

-Replace edges of 2 scenes in the ED with messed up edges, original redraws courtesy of Baal
+* Replace edges of 2 scenes in the ED with messed up edges (original redraws also courtesy of Baal).

-Denoise with BM3D, applying luma denoising based on kgf luma mask t protect darker areas
+* Denoise with BM3D, applying luma denoising based on kgf luma mask to protect darker areas.

-Small deband with grad3fun then add some grain based on kgf luma mask.
+* Small deband with grad3fun then add some grain based on kgf luma mask.

-x264 settings - 10 bit, fairly generic.
+* x264 settings - 10 bit, fairly generic.
 Aiming for decent compression but prioritses detail retention.

+---

-### Many Thanks to
+### Many Thanks to:

-- [Scyrous](https://github.com/Scyrous) - Setup help, lots of comments and pointers
+- [Scyrous](https://github.com/Scyrous) - Setup help, lots of comments and pointers on VS and x264
 - Baal - sharing old SmugCat avs encode scripts and resources.
 - [Light](https://github.com/LightArrowsEXE) - Setup help, pointers, general comments
 - [Moe](https://github.com/Moelancholy) - Setup help, links, lot's of explaining.